marcoslin/angularAMD/README.md

 paths: { 'HomeController': 'scripts/controller.js' }
 ```

-The primary purpose of `ngAMD.route` is set `.resolve` property to load controller using `require` statement.
+The primary purpose of `angularAMD.route` is set `.resolve` property to load controller using `require` statement.
 Any attribute you pass into this method will simply be returned, with exception of `controllerUrl`.